.well-known/wayid.toml

 [wayid]version = 1verification_token = "wayid-verify-a1b2c3d4e5f6g7h8"Token generation

-Section titled “Token generation”Verification tokens are deterministic HMAC-SHA256 signatures derived from your user ID, platform, handle, and creation timestamp.
+Section titled “Token generation”Verification tokens are deterministic HMAC-SHA256 signatures derived from your user ID, the platform, the handle or URL, and the social link’s internal ID.
 The same token is regenerated each time you view your verification instructions — you don’t need to store it.

 Common issues